mercator-ocean/copernicus-marine-toolbox/doc/usage/subset-usage.rst

     {'zlib': True, 'complevel': 1, 'contiguous': False, 'shuffle': True}

-Additionally, you can use the ``--netcdf-compression-level`` option to set a custom compression level between 0 (no compression) and 9 (maximum compression).
+Set the ``--netcdf-compression-level`` to a custom compression level between 0 (no compression, by default) and 9 (maximum compression).

 About ``--netcdf3-compatible`` option
 """"""""""""""""""""""""""""""""""""""""